The State of REITs: November 2022 Edition

-- REITs have achieved positive returns in 9 of the first 10 months of 2021, including a +4.25% average return in October.
+- The REIT sector achieved only its 3rd month in the black, out of the first 10 months of 2022 with a +8.69% total return in October.

-The REIT sector bounced back from its first negative month of 2021 (September) with a strong total return in October (+4.25%).
-The broader market, however, bounced back even stronger in October.
-The NASDAQ (+7.27%), S&P 500 (+6.91%), and Dow Jones Industrial Average (+5.84%) all achieved even larger gains.
-The market cap weighted Vanguard Real Estate ETF (VNQ) significantly outperformed the average REIT in October (+7.13% vs. +4.25%) and has nearly caught up to the YTD performance of the average REIT (+30.87% vs. +30.93%).
-The spread between the 2021 FFO multiples of large cap REITs (25.9x) and small cap REITs (19.8x) widened in October as multiples rose 2 turns for large caps, but only expanded by 1.5 turns for small caps.
+REITs had a strong partial recovery in October, but remain deep in the red for 2022 with a -20.99% total return YTD.
+The REIT sector averaged an +8.69% return in October, which outperformed the S&P 500 (+8.1%) and NASDAQ (+3.9%), but fell short of the Dow Jones Industrial Average (+14.1%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) had a much lower total return than the average REIT in October (+3.51% vs. +8.69%) and remains deeper in the red YTD (-26.83% vs. -20.99%).
+The spread between the 2023 FFO multiples of large cap REITs (16.4x) and small cap REITs (11.3x) narrowed in October as multiples expanded by 0.4 turns for large caps and 1.3 turns for small caps.
+Investors currently need to pay an average of 45.1% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities

-79.78% of REITs had a positive return in October with 87.91% in the black year to date.
-During the first ten months of last year, the average REIT had a painful -26.5% return, whereas this year the average REIT has seen an exceptional total return of +30.93%.
+81.10% of REITs had a positive total return in October, but only 14.29% are in the black year to date.
+During the first ten months of last year the average REIT had a +30.93% return, whereas this year the average REIT has seen a -20.99% total return.

 Although a REIT’s decision regarding whether to pay a quarterly dividend or a monthly dividend does not reflect on the quality of the company’s fundamentals or operations, a monthly dividend allows for a smoother cash flow to the investor.
 Below is a list of equity REITs that pay monthly dividends ranked from highest yield to lowest yield.